Upabjojr/sympy/docs/modules/printing.rst

 MathMLPrinter
 -------------

-.. module:: diofant.printing.mathml
+.. module:: sympy.printing.mathml

 This class is responsible for MathML printing.
-See ``diofant.printing.mathml``.
+See ``sympy.printing.mathml``.

 More info on mathml content: http://www.w3.org/TR/MathML2/chapter4.html